efeevr/Hydrofor-Control-Panel-SELV-Based-Safety-Design/README.md

 ## Not / Note

 **TR**
-Bu depo, sınırlı imkânlarla dahi temel elektrik mühendisliği prensipleri kullanılarak anlamlı güvenlik kazanımları elde edilebileceğini göstermeyi amaçlar.
+Bu depo, belirli bir uygulamayı eleştirmek için değil; **güvenli tasarım yaklaşımını** örneklemek için hazırlanmıştır.
+Sınırlı imkânlarla dahi temel elektrik mühendisliği prensipleri uygulanarak anlamlı güvenlik kazanımları elde edilebileceğini göstermeyi amaçlar.

 **EN**
-This repository demonstrates that meaningful safety improvements can be achieved using fundamental electrical engineering principles, even with limited resources.
+This repository is not intended to criticize any specific implementation; it is intended to demonstrate a safe design approach.
+It aims to show that meaningful safety improvements can be achieved by applying fundamental electrical engineering principles, even with limited resources.